On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Performance Analysis with Theoretical Antenna Models

 The Kronecker model provides a more generalized approximation for MIMO Rayleigh channels by assuming separable spatial correlations at the transmitter (Tx) and receiver (Rx).
 Under this assumption, the overall channel covariance matrix is expressed as the Kronecker product of the transmit and receive covariance matrices.
 The Vertical Bell Laboratories Layered Space-Time (V-BLAST) architecture~\cite{tse2005fundamentals} is commonly employed for Kronecker model analysis.
 It assumes ideal Tx antennas (uncorrelated with unit efficiency), i.e., $\mathbf{R}_t = \mathbf{I}_{N_t \times N_t}$, enabling focused evaluation of Rx array performance.
 Under this framework, the MIMO capacity is \cite{chen2015effect,chen2012mrc}:

 where the entries of $\mathbf{H}_w$ (matrix dimension is $N_t \times N_r$) are independent and identically distributed (i.i.d.) complex Gaussian variables denoting spatially white MIMO channel.

 The Kronecker model incorporates practical antenna effects including pattern distortion from mutual coupling and radiation efficiency degradation.
+Mutual coupling modifies the port currents and therefore the embedded element radiation patterns as well as the per-port radiation efficiencies.
+Because these coupling effects are coherent and port-dependent, we extract embedded element patterns and embedded efficiencies from full-wave simulations and use them to form the channel covariance.
 To account for these effects, covariance matrix $\mathbf{R}$ is modified by the Hadamard (element-wise) product between the correlation matrix $\mathbf{\Psi}$ and the efficiency matrix $\mathbf{\Xi}$:

 where $\mathbf{\Psi}$ is the RX correlation matrix, and its $(m,n)$-th element $\rho_{nm}$ quantifies the correlation between the $n$-th and $m$-th antennas, which is expressed as~\cite{chen2017multiplexing}: